kumuluz/kumuluzee-cors/README.md

 * Resource operations

 If @CrossOrigin annotation is provided on the Application class, all resources inherit the Cross Origin configuration.
-Configuration can be overriden by applying @CrossOrigin annotation on the resource class or method of the resource class.
+Configuration can be overridden by applying @CrossOrigin annotation on the resource class or method of the resource class.

 If @CrossOrigin annotation is not provided on the Application class, only resource classes or methods with @CrossOrigin annotation have CORS Filter enabled.